JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![pre](/images/term-pre-check.png)

-Depending on your kubernetes api and linkerd versions you may get some warnings about the crd api version is but that won't impact the install.
+Depending on your kubernetes api and Linkerd versions you may get some warnings about the crd api version is but that won't impact the install.

 If you are using TMC you'll get additional warnings about Pod Security Policies (PSPs), you can safely ignore them provided you aren't enforcing them, otherwise you'll need to appropriately configure your PSPs which is beyond the scope of this article.